Alpha018/hue-csgo-reload/README.md

 When you launch the app, it will search for your bridge on the network and will prompt you to press the Hue Bridge button to start.

-When you do this you can select the lights on which you want the effect to be applied.
+When you do this you can select the lights on which you want to apply the effect

 * Final step:
 ```text